-Rumination disorder is an illness that involves repetitive, voluntary, and habitual bringing up of food that might be partly digested.
+Rumination disorder is an illness that involves repetitive, habitual bringing up of food that might be partly digested.
 It often occurs effortlessly and painlessly, and is not associated with nausea or disgust.
 Rumination disorder can affect anyone at any age, including young babies.

 The exact causes of rumination disorder are not known.
 In infants and young children, lack of stimulation, neglect, stressful life situations, and problems in the parent-child relationship may be factors that make it more likely they will develop the disorder.